dltxio/idem-mobile/README.md

 ## What is IDEM?

-IDEM (_Idem_, from now on) is an open source cross-platform mobile application based on the [Decentralised Identity Foundation's DID protocol](https://identity.foundation).
+IDEM (_Idem_, from now on) is an open-source cross-platform mobile application based on the [Decentralised Identity Foundation's DID protocol](https://identity.foundation).
 The application gives individuals control of their digital identities by establishing trust in an interaction between two individuals or entities that do not know each other.
 For trust to happen, the offering party will present credentials to the receiving parties, which can verify that the credentials are from an issuer that they trust. _Idem_ is designed to be used by third parties who require their customers to be KYC'd, such as cryptocurrency exchanges (e.g. [Get Paid In Bitcoin](https://portal.getpaidinbitcoin.com.au)).

 Each time an exchange requests an ID from a new user, the KYC provider charges the exchange a fee.
 Users are required to provide KYC information and have it verified for each and every exchange onboarding instead of being able to reuse verification from a trusted provider.
 By locally storing users' verified information with a cryptographic signature, we can enhance the onboarding experience and reduce costs incurred by vendors.

 ## The Tech

-_Idem_ uses a number of cryptographic protocols to sign and encrypt data. _PGP/GPG_ encryption is used to securely store data on a device, while the _Ethereum Elliptic Curve (ECDSA)_ is used to sign claims which conform to the DID foundation's verifiable claims schema.
+_Idem_ uses several cryptographic protocols to sign and encrypt data. _PGP/GPG_ encryption is used to securely store data on a device, while the _Ethereum Elliptic Curve (ECDSA)_ is used to sign claims which conform to the DID foundation's verifiable claims schema.
 Anyone can verify that interactions involving _Idem_ are valid.
 Furthermore, verification doesn't involve the user's private key (which is never known by _Idem_).

-IDEMs public keys can be found at `https://idem.com.au/keys`
+IDEM's public keys can be found at `https://idem.com.au/keys`

 ## User Flow Experience - Customer Point of View